ChibiOS/ChibiOS/readme.txt

   3484947)(backported to 2.4.1).
 - FIX: Fixed various minor documentation errors (bug 3484942)(backported to 2.4.1).
+- NEW: Addes support for .S patch in the GCC Cortex port, by Ayman El-Khashab.
 - NEW: Added a switch to the STM32F4 Makefile files in order to enable or disable the FPU support in a single place.
 - NEW: Added float support (optional) to chprintf(), by Fabio Utzig.